tibtiq/youtube-stream-markers/README.md

     Create credentials -> OAuth client ID
     - Application type: Desktop app

-    Download client secret as json
+2. Download client secret as json.

+   Save it as `credentials.json`.
+Create a folder `.config` in top level fodler of the repo and place it there.

 ## Setup script with OBS Studio
 1. Download source code in the latest release and extract it somewhere